 We can pay your Housing Benefit directly to your landlord if it will help you to get or keep your tenancy.
 We can only do this when rent has been set at, or reduced to an "affordable level".
 This is normally the LHA rate or below.
 Your landlord needs to confirm this before we can make payments directly to them.

 We will adjust the size criteria to allow you to claim for an extra room if you or your partner need an overnight carer.
 This doesn't apply to other members of your household, including children.

 Your LHA will be reduced to the shared room rate if you are single and under 35.

-You can claim the single room rate instead if you are under 35 and you are:
+You can claim the single room rate instead if you are under 35 and you:

-- In receipt of the middle or highest rate of the care component of Disability Living Allowance.
+- Are in receipt of the middle or highest rate of the care component of Disability Living Allowance.

-- In receipt of the standard or enhanced rate of the daily living component of Personal Independence Payment.
+- Are in receipt of the standard or enhanced rate of the daily living component of Personal Independence Payment.

 Have spent at least three months in a hostel for the rehabilitation or resettlement of homeless people.

 Are over 25 and you are an ex-offender who is being managed under active multi-agency management, within the Multi Agency Public Protection Arrangements (MAPPA), to be rehabilitated back into the community